timesize/monster-oop/03-angular-mean/http/27/README.md

 <details>
   <summary>What does this method do?</summary>

-  It makes HTTP calls asynchronously from our browser and allows us to request information over HTTP without interrupting the front-end or causing page reloads.
+  > It makes HTTP calls asynchronously from our browser and allows us to request information over HTTP without interrupting the front-end or causing page reloads.
 </details>

 In our projects, we've used this method often, and we've seen the `$.get` and `$.post` shorthand versions.
-Angular has a stand-in for `$.ajax`, called `$http`.
+Angular has a stand-in for `$.ajax` called `$http`.

 `$http` is an Angular service.

 We can use `$http` from directly within a controller, so we'll try that to get started.
 When we talk more about services, we'll look at another option.

-Let's look at an example of how `$http` is used and walk over the separate components.

 ### Echo App